 New Meat Safety Regulations

-Veneman says the new regulations will take effect immediately and are similar to those implemented by other countries where mad cow disease
+Veneman says the new regulations will take effect immediately and are similar to those implemented by other countries where mad cow disease has been found.

 Major changes include: